 Q: Which form of herbs offers the most therapeutic benefits?

 A: The therapeutic benefits achieved by using herbs depend on a variety of factors.
 For instance, does the herbal product contain all of the active constituents in ratios found in nature, or have the constituents been altered?
-Is the herbal product fresh?
+How fresh is the herbal product you are about to purchase or ingest?
 What is the shelf life of the herb?
-Has the herb been processed in such a way to ensure that it will be effective when you are ready to take the product?
+Has the herb been processed in a way to ensure that it will be effective when you are ready to take the product?
 Does the product require you to digest the herbs in order to get all of the benefits from these herbs?
 Is it convenient to take?
 Is it affordable?
-Does the product address the problem that you are trying to solve?
-Of all the available forms of herbs, liquid herbal extracts best address all of these factors.
-This is the reason that American herbalists recommend this form of herbs the most.
+Does the product address the problem you are trying to solve?
+Of all the available forms of herbal products, liquid herbal extracts address (in a positive way) most of these factors.
+This is one of the primary reasons American herbalists recommend liquid herbal extracts the most.

 Q: What are liquid herbal extracts?